 Bound to your word count.
 Turns a deadline into a daily quota, keeps the streak, and turns on you when you delete your own hard-won pages.

 A keeper of calendars with no patience for the day that slips away unspent.
-Still taking shape in the circle.
+It reads your work, your classes, your chores — and chains each to the hour it belongs in.

 Name your target — "a novel, drafted in a year" — and Inkubus carves it into a daily word goal and a phase-by-phase plan, with a streak you'll fight to keep.
 Feed it words and the demon grins.
 Unwrite your own work, and it does not.